Quick and Easy Travel Meals

 Cons:

-• High temperatures applied during the refining process, along with highly toxic chemicals like hexane solvent (a petroleum oil byproduct), phosphate, sodium hydroxide and bleaching agents result in the removal valuable nutrients in the oil.
+• High temperatures applied during the refining process, along with highly toxic chemicals like hexane solvent (a petroleum oil byproduct), phosphate, sodium hydroxide and bleaching agents result in the removal of valuable nutrients from the oil.
 Refined unsaturated oils are then used to make hydrogenated shortening and margarine.

 Pros:

-• Refined fully hydrogenated oils is a less harmful form of the now banned partially hydrogenated oils.
-That said, as long as you don’t ingest these refined oils; you’ll find they make good wood treatment products, hydraulic fluid, lubricants and as alternative fuel in Diesel engines.
+• Refined fully hydrogenated oils are a less harmful form of the now banned partially hydrogenated oils.
+That said, as long as you don’t ingest these refined oils, you’ll find they make good wood treatment products, hydraulic fluid, lubricants and as alternative fuel in Diesel engines.

-Here is a small fraction of the chemical additives used in ultra-processed foods (UPFs); high fructose corn syrup, artificial flavors, artificial sweeteners, emulsion stabilizers, preservatives, artificial colors, chemical bleaching agents and so on.
-UPFs are also used in some way in almost all fast foods.
+Here are a small fraction of food additives used to make ultra-processed foods (UPFs): high fructose corn syrup, artificial flavors, artificial sweeteners, emulsion stabilizers, preservatives, artificial colors, chemical bleaching agents and so on.
+Know this, the long-term cumulative effects of additives used in the making of UPFs can lead to health problems.